Torture Memos: Part III

 In discussing the possible prosecution by the ICC, the memo states that the U.S. did not ratify the necessary treaty for such jurisdiction (the Rome Statute).
-The memo further argues that even if the ICC were to claim jurisdiction, "interrogation of an al Qaeda operative could not constitute a crime under the Rome Statute", since it would not involve the "widespread and systematic attack directed against any civilian population" and would not be considered a war crime.
-Yoo writes that, in his opinion, "[t]he United States' campaign against al Qaeda is an attack on a non-state terrorist organization, not a civilian population."
-He also reiterates President W. Bush's "assertion" that "neither members of the al Qaeda terrorist network nor Taliban soldiers were entitled to the legal status of prisoners of war under the [Geneva Convention]," and therefore planned interrogation methods would not constitute a violation of the Geneva Convention, or war crime.
-This interpretation of the Geneva Convention was sent in memos, despite objections by attorneys and the Secretary of the Department of State, on January 9, 2002, January 22, 2002, February 1, 2002, and again on February 7, 2002.
+The memo further argues that even if the ICC were to claim jurisdiction, "interrogation of an al-Qaeda operative could not constitute a crime under the Rome Statute," since it would not involve the "widespread and systematic attack directed against any civilian population" and would not be considered a war crime.
+Yoo writes that, in his opinion, "[t]he United States' campaign against al-Qaeda is an attack on a non-state terrorist organization, not a civilian population."
+He also reiterates President W. Bush's "assertion" that "neither members of the al-Qaeda terrorist network nor Taliban soldiers were entitled to the legal status of prisoners of war under the [Geneva Convention]," and therefore planned interrogation methods would not constitute a violation of the Geneva Convention, or war crime.
+This interpretation of the Geneva Convention was sent in memos, despite objections by attorneys and the secretary of state, on January 9, 2002, January 22, 2002, February 1, 2002, and again on February 7, 2002.

 Conclusion

 Yoo concludes the letter by stating, "It is possible that an ICC official would ignore the clear limitations imposed by the Rome Statute, or at least disagree with the President's interpretation of [the Geneva Convention].
-Of course, the problem of the 'rogue prosecutor' is not limited to questions about the interrogation of al Qaeda operatives, but is a potential risk for any number of actions that have been undertaken during the Afghanistan campaign...
+Of course, the problem of the 'rogue prosecutor' is not limited to questions about the interrogation of al-Qaeda operatives, but is a potential risk for any number of actions that have been undertaken during the Afghanistan campaign...
 We cannot predict the political actions of international institutions."

-March 14, 2003, Memo from Yoo to DoD re: Interrogation methods overseas
+March 14, 2003, Memo from Yoo to DoD re: interrogation methods overseas

 After Bybee was confirmed in his appointment as a federal judge on March 13, John Yoo was the acting head of the OLC.
 He wrote a memo to the DoD on March 14, 2003, concluding that "federal laws against torture, assault and maiming would not apply to the overseas interrogation of terror suspects".
 This was five days before the Iraq War.
 The legal opinion had been requested by William J. Haynes, General Counsel of the Department of Defense.
 Yoo was acting head of OLC for several months before Jack Goldsmith was approved for the position.
 In 2008, leaders of the Senate Intelligence and Armed Services committees concluded that the memo was used by the DoD to "justify harsh interrogation practices on terror suspects at Guantánamo Bay" and the Abu Ghraib torture and prisoner abuse.